2 Chronicles 25 – The Reign of Amaziah

 i.
 “The thistle, imagining himself to be equal with the cedar, presumptuously suggested a marriage alliance between them.
 The difference between the two was made obvious when a wild beast passed through and crushed the thistle underfoot.
 Of course the beast was powerless to injure the cedar.”
 (Dilday)

 c.
 Why should you meddle with trouble so that you fall; you and Judah with you?
 Amaziah should have listened to this word from Jehoash, but he didn’t.
-He provoked a fight he should have avoided, and did not consider both the likelihood of success and the effect his defeat would have on the whole kingdom of Judah.
+He provoked a fight he should have avoided, and did not consider either the likelihood of success or the effect his defeat would have on the whole kingdom of Judah.

 d.
 It came from God, that He might give them into the hand of their enemies, because they sought the gods of Edom: Because of Amaziah’s foolish embrace of idolatry, God allowed him to enter into a foolish war with Israel.
 Foolish idols led him into foolish choices, and the wise God in heaven allowed him to experience the effect of these choices.